 Yes, the quality of the Ethernet cable can indirectly affect latency.
 While a higher category cable won’t magically lower your ping beyond what your internet connection allows, a poor-quality, damaged, or unshielded cable in a noisy environment can introduce errors and signal degradation.
 This can lead to retransmissions and instability, which ultimately manifest as increased latency or lag spikes.
 Using a reliable Cat5e or Cat6 cable minimizes these potential issues, ensuring your connection is as clean as possible.

-Final Word: Elevate Your PS4 Gaming Experience
+Final Word: improve your PS4 Gaming Experience

 Choosing the right Ethernet cable for your PS4 is more than just buying a piece of wire; it’s an investment in a superior gaming experience.
 Say goodbye to frustrating lag, dropped connections, and inconsistent speeds that plague Wi-Fi.
 By opting for a reliable Cat5e or, even better, a Cat6 cable, you’re embracing the stability and responsiveness that a wired connection offers, unlocking your true gaming potential.